 - SOS emergency button

 No complicated settings or confusing menus.
 Just simple, reliable phones that make calling family and emergency services easy for your loved one.

 As someone who has been helping older adults choose technological products to make their lives easier, I know how critical it is to find technology that reduces stress for you and your family.

-Here are a few cells phones appropriate for seniors with dementia:
+Here are a few cell phones I recommend for seniors with dementia:

 - Simplicity – A senior with dementia will benefit from the only screen offering them the information they need.
 Pairing the picture with the contact’s name can really make it easy to know who you are calling.